Danez Smith and Patricia Smith | Readings + Conversation

 Thursday, December 3, 2020, 5:00-6:30 PST

-Danez Smith and Patricia Smith had a joint reading and conversation.
-This reading was generously funded by the Engaging the Senses Foundation, and was part of ARC’s ongoing Poetry and the Senses initiative.
-Danez and Patricia were joined in conversation by 2020 ARC Poetry fellow Menat Allah El Attma and ARC Program Director Laurie Macfee, and took questions from the online audience.
+Join Danez Smith and Patricia Smith for a joint reading and conversation.
+This reading is generously funded by the Engaging the Senses Foundation, and part of ARC’s ongoing Poetry and the Senses initiative.
+Danez and Patricia will be joined in conversation by 2020 ARC Poetry fellow Menat Allah El Attma and ARC Program Director Laurie Macfee, and will be taking questions from the online audience.